LightningCreations/LCLib-CXX/docs/Time.md

 ## Deprecation of Uses

 Note: Prior versions of LCLib-C++ provided these as a standard interface similar to the `java.time` classes Duration and Instant.
 However, review of the usefulness as a primary timekeeping library has shown that the utilities of `std::chrono` are usually sufficient, and sometimes optimal.
- LCLib-C++ deprecates the use of this library except when necessary for serialization.
+ LCLib-C++ deprecates the use of this library for serializing `std::chrono`.

 ## Library Synopsis